Getting Started with the Guild

 • If you need help, our assistant can guide you: bit.ly/meta-layer-inscription.

-4. Share the SIG with Your Network Help us reach technologists, organizers, and trust-builders by sharing
+4. Share the Guild and/or SIG with Your Network Help us reach technologists, organizers, and trust-builders by sharing

 5. Learn and Find Your Role